+Coordinator

-Coordinator Lydie Lescarmontier (France, OCE).
+Lydie Lescarmontier (OCE, France)

-Authors (by alphabetical order)
+Authors (in alphabetical order)

-Anwar Bhai Rumjaun (Mauritius Institute of Education, Mauricius), Badin Borde (Siemens Stiftung, Germany), Eric Guilyardi (IPSL, France), Lydie Lescarmontier (OCE, France), Robin Matthews (IPCC Group 1, France), Christine Niewöhner (Siemens Stiftung, Germany), Sakina Pen Point (OCE, France), Jenny Schlüpmann (Freie Universitat Berlin, Germany), David Wilgenbus (OCE, France).
+Eric Guilyardi (IPSL, France), Lydie Lescarmontier (OCE, France), Robin Matthews (IPCC Working Group I, France), Sakina Pen Point (OCE, France), Anwar Bhai Rumjaun (Mauritius Institute of Education, Mauritius), Jenny Schlüpmann (Freie Universität Berlin, Germany), David Wilgenbus (OCE, France)

+Copy editors (in alphabetical order)

+Badin Borde (Siemens Stiftung, Germany), Raphaëlle Kounkou-Arnaud (Météo-France, France), Maria A. Martin (Potsdam Institute for Climate Impact Research, Germany), Christine Niewöhner (Siemens Stiftung, Germany), Vincent Viguié (CIRED, France)

 Acknowledgements

-Technical Support Unit of IPCC Working Group I for provision of background information.
+Technical Support Unit of IPCC Working Group I for provision of background information

 Date of Publication

-December 2018.
+December 2018

 Photos

 John Salvino (cover)

 Patrick Hendry (page 8)

 Bill Wegener (page 11 & 23)

 VanveenJF (page 13)

 NASA (page 16)

 Juha Lakaniemi (page 17)

-John Westrock (page 19)
+John Westrock (page 21)

 Art work

 Mareva Sacoun (mareva.sacoun@gmail.com).

+This work (excluding photos) has been published under the following Creative Commons licence.
+It is free to share, use and adapt with no commercial use.

 Summary

 ntroduction 5

-Climate knowledge connected to the IPCC 1.5°C report 6

 A. Understanding global warming 7

 3. Climate change impacts at 1.5°C and 2°C 14

-C. How to limit warming to 1.5°C?
+C. How can warming be limited to 1.5°C ?
 18

-D. Addressing climate change and sustainability simultaneously 20
+D. Addressing climate change in the context of sustainable development 20

 Glossary 22

 Resources 23

 "Each degree matters, each year matters, and each decision matters: not acting today is adding to the burden of the next generations [...].
 Limiting global warming to 1.5°C is not impossible but requires strong and immediate policies."

-Valérie Masson-Delmotte, Co-Chair of Working Group I of the IPCC (8th of October 2018 - French Senate intervention)
+Valérie Masson-Delmotte, Co-Chair of the IPCC's Working Group I (8 October 2018 - Address to the French Senate)

 Introduction

 WHAT IS THE IPCC?

 The Intergovernmental Panel on Climate Change (IPCC) is an international body for assessing the science related to climate change established in 1988 by the United Nations.
-It aims to provide policymakers with regular assessments of the scientific understanding of climate change, including possible impacts and options for adapting to them, and means of reducing greenhouse gas emissions.
-These assessments present projections of future climate change based on different scenarios of global emissions (continued growth, rapid reduction, etc.) and the corresponding risks for human and natural systems.
+It aims to provide policymakers with regular assessments of the scientific understanding of climate change, including possible impacts and options for adapting to them, and ways of reducing greenhouse gas emissions.
+These assessments present projections of future climate change based on different global emissions scenarios (continued growth, rapid reduction, etc.) and the corresponding risks for human and natural systems.
 While they lay out response options and their implications, the reports do not tell policymakers what actions to take - they are "policy relevant but not policy prescriptive".
-IPCC assessments are written by hundreds of leading scientists from Anthropogenic greenhouse effects, IPCC working groups Core concepts : Global Warming, Greenhouse gases, around the world and formally adopted by the governments of its 195 member countries.
-The IPCC works by assessing already published literature rather than conducting its own scientific research.
-IPCC main assessment reports come out about every 6 years, with more focused Special Reports released in between.
-Three Special Reports will be published in the current (sixth) IPCC assessment cycle: - Global warming of 1.5°C - Climate Change and Land - Ocean and Cryosphere in a Changing Climate The authors producing IPCC reports are organised into three Working Groups: - Working Group I on past and possible future changes in the climate system and carbon cycle ("The Physical Science Basis") - Working Group II on past and future impacts, and options for adapting to them ("Impacts, Adaptation, and Vulnerability") - Working Group III on ways to reduce greenhouse gas emissions ("Mitigation of Climate Change") Each report has a Summary for Policymakers (SPM).
+IPCC assessments are written by hundreds of leading scientists from around the world and formally adopted by the governments of its 195 member countries.
+The IPCC works by assessing existing published literature rather than conducting its own scientific research.
+The main IPCC assessment reports come out about every 6 years, with more focused Special Reports released in between.
+Three Special Reports will be published in the current (sixth) IPCC assessment cycle: - Global warming of 1.5°C - Climate Change and Land - The Ocean and Cryosphere in a Changing Climate Authors working on IPCC reports are organised into three Working Groups:

+- Working Group I on past and possible future changes in the climate system and carbon cycle ("The Physical Science Basis") - Working Group II on past and future impacts, and options for adapting to them ("Impacts, Adaptation, and Vulnerability") - Working Group III on ways to reduce greenhouse gas emissions ("Mitigation of Climate Change") Each report has a Summary for Policymakers (SPM).

-WHY HAVE REPORT ON 1.5°C?
+WHY PRODUCE A REPORT ON 1.5°C SCENARIO?